CoCoSol007/CoCoSol007/README.md

 My name is CoCoSol and I am a 17-year-old French coder with a strong desire to learn.
 Despite my limited experience, I am passionate about development and mathematics.
 Currently, I am a student at Caousou in France and I am always seeking new challenges.
 To contact me or ask any questions, please email me at contact@cocosol.fr.

+I am fluent in French and am learning Esperanto and English.

 ![](https://raw.githubusercontent.com/cocosol007/github-stats/master/generated/languages.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/cocosol007/github-stats/master/generated/overview.svg#gh-dark-mode-only)